Layria-b/VRCSpotify/README.md

 bio =  Enter what youd like your bio to be(Read below)<br />
 status = Enter what youd like your status to be(Read below)<br />

+When you run the program its gonna ask for your vrchat gmail code/2fa code enter it and if your not logged into spotify on your browser it will open a webpage and youll be asked to login do so.

 ### Formating bio/status:
 An example of a status and what the status would look like in game is,<br />
 status = |>: {song}<br />